Policy version: 2026-02-13

 While this technology helps streamline operations and improve decision accuracy, it is important to note that automated decisions can have significant consequences for individuals and businesses, such as affecting credit terms, payment schedules, and the prioritization of collection efforts.
 We strive to ensure that our automated decision-making processes are fair, transparent, and compliant with applicable laws.
 You may contact us if you have any concerns or require further information about how these automated decisions are made and their potential impacts.

-You generally and under the DPF principles have the following rights, which you can usually exercise free of charge:
+You generally have the following rights, which you can usually exercise free of charge:

 | Access to a copy of your personal data | The right to be provided with a copy of your personal data |